megane18/IP5_Project/README.md

 **Next Steps:**
 We are waiting for the PC to be done to proceed a full testing of the entire BGEZ implementation.

+**We were able ale to complete part 1 and part 2 which is to be able to detect BGEZ signal and know when it is taken** **We took inspiration from the professor's testbench to create our own testbench that will test part 1 and part 2 and these can be verified under the CPU_Pipelined, Screenshots and Tests_for_part1npart2 folders**